Daughters of the American Revolution: DAR Hospital Corps (Spanish–American War, 1898)

 In the 19th century, the U.S. military did not have an affiliated group of nurses to treat servicemembers during wartime.
-At the onset of the Spanish–American War in 1898, the U.S. Army appointed Dr. Anita Newcomb McGee as Acting Assistant Surgeon to select educated and experienced nurses to work for the Army.
-As Vice President of the DAR (who also served as NSDAR's first Librarian General), Dr. McGee founded the DAR Hospital Corps to vet applicants for nursing positions.
+At the onset of the Spanish–American War in 1898, the U.S. Army appointed physician Anita Newcomb McGee as Acting Assistant Surgeon to select educated and experienced nurses to work for the Army.
+As Vice President of the DAR (who also served as NSDAR's first Librarian General), McGee founded the DAR Hospital Corps to vet applicants for nursing positions.
 The DAR Hospital Corps certified 1,081 nurses for service during the Spanish–American War.
 DAR later funded pensions for many of these nurses who did not qualify for government pensions.

 Some of DAR-certified nurses were trained by the American Red Cross, and many others came from religious orders such as the Sisters of Charity, Sisters of Mercy, and Sisters of the Holy Cross.
 These nurses served the U.S. Army in the U.S., Cuba, and the Philippines during the war.
-They paved the way for the eventual establishment—with Dr. McGee's assistance—of the Army Nurse Corps in 1901.
+They paved the way for the eventual establishment—with McGee's assistance—of the United States Army Nurse Corps in 1901.